3D Experiences

 Date: Fall 2025

-• A 400 sq. ft. employee-only workspace designated for preparation, storage, and a staff break room.
+A 400 sq. ft. employee-only workspace designated for pottery firing, storage, and a staff break room.